Use Gluster with Oracle Cloud Native Environment

 https://luna.oracle.com/api/v1/labs/5455954d-142c-4801-9f34-5946ad19573d/gitlab/tutorial/#s4

-In this section, complete each of the tasks on each control plane, ocne-control01.
+In this section, complete each task on each control plane, ocne-control01.

 sudo cp /etc/olcne/configs/certificates/production/node* /etc/heketi/